authelia/authelia/docs/security/measures.md

 used, iterations (time), parallelism, and memory usage.
 To read more about this please read how to [configure](../configuration/authentication/file.md) file authentication.

+## User profile and group membership always kept up-to-date (LDAP authentication provider)

+Authelia by default refreshes the user's profile and membership every 5 minutes.
+Additionally, it will invalidate any session where the user could not be retrieved from LDAP based on the user filter, for example if they were deleted or disabled provided the user filter is set correctly.
+These updates occur when a user accesses a resource protected by Authelia.

+These protections can be [tuned](../configuration/authentication/ldap.md) according to your security policy by changing refresh_interval, however we believe that 5 minutes is a fairly safe interval.

 ## Notifier security measures (SMTP)

 By default the SMTP Notifier implementation does not allow connections that are not secure.